Imagine if you could open more doors that bring you endless opportunities!

 2. Give it publicly

-While you can keep the amount you give for charity private, the act of publicly giving charity is encouraged to remind others and motivate them to give sadaqah as well.
+If you keep the amount you give for charity private remember that the act of publicly giving charity is encouraged to remind others and motivate them to give sadaqah as well.

 “Those who spend their money in the night and in the day, secretly and openly, they will have their reward with their Lord.
 There is no fear over them nor will they grieve.”
 [Al Baqarah 2:274]